-- (a) Overtime shall be defined as work authorized beyond seven and a half (7 1/2) hours in a day or thirtyseven and a half (37 1/2) hours in a week.
-Authorization will not be unreasonably withheld.
-The overtime rate shall be one and a half times the regular straight time hourly rate. - (b) Employees may elect to take time in lieu of cash at the overtime rate at a time mutually agreeable between the employee and the Employer.
+- a) Overtime shall be defined as work authorized beyond seven (7) hours in a day or thirty-five (35) in a week.
+Authorization shall not be unreasonably withheld.
+The overtime rate shall be one and a half times the regular straight time hourly rate. - b) Employees may elect to take time in lieu of cash at the overtime rate at a time mutually agreeable between the employee and the Employer.
 A request to take time owing shall not be unreasonably denied.
-Employees shall be allowed to accumulate overtime in a time bank to a maximum of sixty (60) hours at any one time.
-Vacation requests shall take precedence over requests for banked time off. - (c) Employees shall be allowed to carry time-bank hours from one (1) calendar year to the next. - (d) An employee called back to work after having left the office shall be guaranteed at least two (2) hours compensation at the overtime rate. - (e) An employee called and asked to do additional work at home shall be compensated at the overtime rate for time worked. - (f) Employees called in early for their shift by one (1) hour or more shall receive the overtime rate in cash for the time worked prior to the start of their regular shift or may take the equivalent time off at the end of the day. - (g) Available employees performing the same duties will be offered scheduled overtime on a voluntary basis in order of seniority.
+Employees shall be allowed to accumulate overtime in a time bank to a maximum of fifty-six (56) hours at any one time.
+Vacation requests shall take precedence over requests for banked time off. - c) Employees shall be allowed to carry time-bank hours from one calendar year to the next. - d) An employee called back to work after having left the office shall be guaranteed at least two hours compensation at the overtime rate. - e) An employee called and asked to do additional work at home shall be compensated at the overtime rate for time worked. - f) Employees called in early for their shift by one hour or more shall receive the overtime rate in cash for the time worked prior to the start of their regular shift or may take the equivalent time off at the end of the day.

+g) Available employees performing the same duties will be offered scheduled overtime on a voluntary basis in order of seniority.
 Where no employee volunteers to perform the work, the work shall be assigned to the employee with the least seniority.